Alli weight-loss pill: Does it work?

 How does Alli work?

-Lipase, an enzyme found in the digestive tract, helps break down dietary fat into smaller components, so it can be used or stored for energy.
-Alli inhibits the work of lipase.
-When you take the drug with a meal, about 30 percent of the fat you consume isn't broken down and is eliminated through bowel movements.
+Lipase, an enzyme found in the digestive tract, helps break down dietary fat into smaller parts, so it can be used or stored for energy.
+Orlistat blocks the work of lipase.
+When you take the drug with a meal, about 25% of the fat you eat isn't broken down.
+The fat is passed through bowel movements.

 How much weight could I lose using Alli?

 Alli may help you lose weight.
 But the weight loss will likely be modest.
 For example, it may be just a few pounds more than you would lose with diet and exercise alone.